A Fraternity of Longbow Archers that welcomes all, in all shooting tradtions

 > 500th Anniversary 1509 -2009

-You do not have to be a member to join.
-Archers from all walks of life just turn up, pay their shooting fee and join the event – all thereby become shooting members of the Fraternity.
+An open Company of archers, you do not have to be a member to join.
+Just pre-reserve beforehand and join the event and thereby become a Shooting Member of the Fraternity.
 Openness and welcome that originate in the ancient tradition of free association.
 Freedom to shoot in glorious surroundings.

-First ever to organize the International Championship at the Marks in 2005, the Fraternity was also the first to organise the British Longbow Society’s Flight Championship in 2007.
+First ever to organize the International Championship at the Marks in 2005, the Fraternity was also the first to organise the I.L.A.A.’s Flight Championship in 2007.
 It also runs the premier all-round competition for heavy longbows, known as the International Mary Rose Warbow Trophy (IMRWT).

 How it all began